top of page

 That’s the snowball effect.

-The snowball is what forms when triggers stack up over multiple days of stress, loneliness, fatigue, conflict, boredom, social media use, suggestive content, and old routines until you’re no longer making choices from clarity.
-You’re just trying to survive the momentum.
+The snowball forms when triggers stack up over multiple days of stress, loneliness, fatigue, conflict, boredom, social media use, suggestive content, and old routines.
+Eventually, you’re no longer making choices from clarity; you’re just trying to survive the momentum.

-The reason I use the term “snowball” is that snowballs can grow or shrink, and every little trigger that gets ignored adds to the snowball's size and momentum.
+The reason I use the term “snowball” is that snowballs can grow or shrink.
+Every little trigger that gets ignored adds to the snowball's size and momentum.
 Remember, we’re on an uphill journey to reach sobriety, and we want to avoid anything that will force us to go downhill.

-So on Monday, a simple aggravation may cause the snowball to grow to the size of a baseball and begin rolling downhill.
-Then, after days of aggravation, you end up looking at a snowball the size and weight of an atlas stone as you make your way uphill.
+Imagine this: on Monday, a simple aggravation may cause the snowball to grow to the size of a baseball and begin rolling downhill.
+After days of aggravation, you end up looking at a snowball the size and weight of an atlas stone as you make your way uphill.

 The snowball thrives on vagueness.
 If you keep telling yourself, “I’m fine,” even as you’re getting triggered all day, you’re feeding the momentum.